Frequently Asked Questions

 Who do you work with?

-We work with homeowners, developers, and private clients seeking highly considered, premium residential spaces.
-Our projects range from apartment renovations and new builds through to boutique developments, furnishing projects, and holiday homes.
-We often collaborate closely with architects, builders, consultants, trades, and broader project teams throughout both the design and construction phases.
+We work with homeowners, developers and private clients seeking highly considered residential spaces.
+Our projects range from substantial renovations and new builds through to apartment renovations, boutique developments, furnishing projects and holiday homes.
+We often collaborate closely with architects, builders, consultants, trades and broader project teams throughout both the design and construction phases.

 Do you only work on luxury homes?